Katie Rebecca Garner Genealogy

 5 hours max

 Whether you know nothing at all about your ancestors or have spent years researching them, I will begin with what you have.
-I will seek out additional records about your ancestors to answer your burning questions about them.
+I will seek out additional records, such as U.S. census records, vital records and immigration and naturalization records about your ancestors to answer your burning questions about them.
 I will write a report on my findings that details what the records prove, sparking new connections with your ancestors.

 10 – 40 hours